avanwouwe/wazuh-atlassian/README.md

 ![screenshot of Workspace events in Wazuh](/doc/atlassian%20screenshot.png)

 This integration uses the [Atlassian Events API](https://developer.atlassian.com/cloud/admin/organization/rest/api-group-events/#api-group-events).
+The API requires an Atlassian Guard licence.
 The amount of detail given by this API [depends on your licence level](https://support.atlassian.com/security-and-access-policies/docs/track-organization-activities-from-the-audit-log/).

 Limitations:
 * the `@timestamp` of events is the moment of injection, not the moment of the event, which is stored in `data.timestamp`